The Most Helpful Postpartum Tips For Dads

 This post may contain affiliate links from which I receive a commission if you click or make a purchase.
 In addition, the information on this site is NOT intended to be medical advice.
 Please seek professional medical care if needed.
 See my full policy for more information.

-What is the fourth trimester?
+What is the Postpartum Stage/Fourth Trimester?

 There’s a huge misconception that dads have to be the breadwinners of the household.
 Though it’s probably more common, it isn’t always how the story plays out.